Steve Irwin (attorney)

-Steven Dane Irwin (born July 1, 1959) is an American lawyer, activist, and politician who currently serves as Chair of the Pennsylvania Advisory Committee of the U.S. Commission on Civil Rights and previously served as the Banking and Securities Commissioner of Pennsylvania.
+Steven Dane Irwin (born July 1, 1959) is an American lawyer, activist, and politician who is the chair of the Pennsylvania Advisory Committee of the U.S. Commission on Civil Rights and previously was the Banking and Securities Commissioner of Pennsylvania.

-A member of the Democratic Party, Irwin ran for Congress in 2022, but was defeated in one of the nation's closest races, by State Representative Summer Lee in the primary.
+A member of the Democratic Party, Irwin ran for Congress in 2022, but was defeated by State Representative Summer Lee in the primary.

 Early life

-Irwin spent his early childhood in Queens, New York and moved to St. Petersburg, Florida when he was age 10.
-His father, a Korean War veteran, worked as a butcher and his mother worked as a secretary to a Rabbi.
-One of the only Jews in St. Petersburg, he was often bullied and his house was egged because he was Jewish.
+Irwin spent his early childhood in Queens, New York, and moved to St. Petersburg, Florida, when he was 10.
+His father, a Korean War veteran, worked as a butcher and his mother worked as a secretary to a rabbi.
 He attended Harvard University, on a scholarship, and went on to attend Georgetown Law School.
 At Georgetown Law, Irwin wrote for three of the school's law journals.

 Career

-Irwin worked as a legislative aid for Senator Arlen Specter from 1982 to 1986.
+Irwin worked as a legislative aide for Senator Arlen Specter from 1982 to 1986.
 While working for Specter, Irwin took a leading role in helping to establish the Pittsburgh Light Rail and the Martin Luther King Jr. East Busway.
 Following his work with Specter, Irwin moved to Pittsburgh, to live with his wife, a Pittsburgh-native.
 His first job in Pittsburgh was clerking for judge Joseph F. Weis Jr., who served on the United States Court of Appeals for the Third Circuit.

-Irwin is an attorney and litigates complex commercial, employment and regulatory matters.
+Irwin is an attorney and litigates commercial, employment and regulatory cases.
 He serves as counsel for the Healthcare Council of Western Pennsylvania, Pittsburgh Zoo and PPG Aquarium.

 In 2006, Irwin was nominated to the position of Banking Commissioner of Pennsylvania, by Governor Ed Rendell and he was confirmed by the Pennsylvania Senate.
 Irwin served in this position, during the Rendell and Corbett administrations before Corbett, a Republican, removed him from the position in 2014.
 In this position, Irwin oversaw state investment regulations and fought financial fraud.
-He closely worked with the North American Securities Administrators Association to translate the Dodd-Frank Act to the state level.
+He worked closely with the North American Securities Administrators Association to translate the Dodd-Frank Act to the state level.

-Irwin has long been an active member of the Allegheny County Democratic Committee and served as the campaign manager, four times, for the Democratic nominees running for Attorney General of Pennsylvania.
-Irwin also serves as the host of the Pittsburgh political show, "Political Jungle" that airs on PCTV.
+Irwin has long been an active member of the Allegheny County Democratic Committee and was the campaign manager four times for the Democratic nominees running for Attorney General of Pennsylvania.